LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-05-09-Webscraping_Homework_Solution.md

 Used Regular Expression: ```text[?]doc.*.2006.\d\d.\d\d\d\d```

 4. I added the missing parts in the link, so the downloadable XML-Version of the newspaper-issue is used by wget.exe.
-This was necessary else because the normal link on the primary page can´t be used to download the issue.
+This was necessary, because the given link on the primary page canÂ´t be used to download the issue file.
 The used regular expression was: ```^ www.perseus.tufts.edu/hopper/dl```

 5. Over the command line i used wget to download the xml-version of the articles.